gradient-pulse/phi-mesh/pv_video_series/scenes/scene_24_runway_prompt.md

 This scene should quietly propel narrative tension forward, hinting that threads from Jack Keller’s world are about to unravel in front of his daughter.

----

-Let me know when you're ready for Scene 25.